DSupps/Election_Analysis/README.md

 ![election_results](https://user-images.githubusercontent.com/36451701/117600797-a4f94e00-b11a-11eb-9f16-4c604b4f9254.png)

-## Challenge Overview
+## Project Summary:
+- The voter turnout and count for each county was:
+    - Jefferson County with 10.5% of the vote and 38,855 total votes.
+    - Denver County with 82.8% of the vote and 306,055 total votes.
+    - Arapahoe County with 6.7% of the vote and 24,801 total votes.

 *The Colorado Board of Elections also requested some additional data about voting county details for the election audit.*

 1. Provide a breakdown of voter turnout for each county.
 2. Calculate the percentage of votes from each county out of the total count.
 3. Determine the county with the highest turnout.

-## Challenge Summary

-- The voter turnout and count for each county was:
-    - Jefferson County with 10.5% of the vote and 38,855 total votes.
-    - Denver County with 82.8% of the vote and 306,055 total votes.
-    - Arapahoe County with 6.7% of the vote and 24,801 total votes.

 ## Election-Audit Summary
 The election-audit script created worked extremely well for me.
 The script is automated and will allow any congressional district, senatorial district, or any local election authority to get a quick election audit once the data for the elections is made available.